OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

         mcrt::ProgressiveFrame::ConstPtr frameMsg = msg.contentAs<mcrt::ProgressiveFrame>();
 ```

-ProgressiveFrame messages are sent by the render and merge computations at regular intervals as shading progresses.
+ProgressiveFrame messages are sent by the mcrt and merge computations at regular intervals as shading progresses.
 Each message contains differences from the previous one : [`ClientReceiverFb`](../doxygen-pages/#mcrt_dataioclientreceiverfb) knows how to accumulate these into an image:

 **Decode**
 ```C++